Have you given much thought to the layout or shape of your garden beds?

 Thus, he thought that the Bishop of London wanted to inspect his pants.

 "My dear Bishop of London, It will always give me great pleasure to see you at Strathfieldsaye.
 Pray come there whenever it suits your convenience, whether I am at home or not.
 My servant will receive orders to show you so many pairs of breeches of mine as you wish ; but why you should wish to inspect those that I wore at the battle of Waterloo is quite beyond the comprehension of yours, most truly, Wellington."

-Now when this surprising not reached the Bishop of London, he showed it to the Archbishop of Canterbury and to other discreet persons.
+Now when this surprising did not reach the Bishop of London, he showed it to the Archbishop of Canterbury and to other discreet persons.
 They thought the great Duke of Wellington had lost his mind.
-Eventually the whole matter got straighted out.
+Eventually, the whole matter got straightened out.
 But from that day forward, the incident became known as the story of the "Waterloo Breeches".
 And, we wouldn't have it - without John Claudius Loudon.